Business Central Manufacturing (formerly Dynamics NAV) Features and Addon Review

 This product is our preferred warehouse management and wireless barcoding solution for inventory control.
 It runs on all the most common warehouse management hardware products available today (InsightWorks also sells hardware, which we recommend taking advantage of as they 100% warrant their product on hardware they sold).
 InsightWorks have extensive experience with manufacturing in Business Central, so their products all integrate tightly with the production management modules.

 Warehouse Insights is an excellent mid-level warehouse management solution that works for 99% of manufacturing companies.
 Occasionally we do see manufacturers where their warehouse management is significantly more complex, such as having 200K or more square feet of warehouse and a full and complex distribution requirement, but by and large the WMS solution from InsightWorks is ideal.

 Netronic Visual Production Scheduler

-Not every customer expects to see a graphical drag and drop scheduler, but for those that do Netronic is the industry standard for Business Central manufacturing (formerly Dynamics NAV).
+Not every customer expects to see a graphical drag and drop scheduler, but for those that do, Netronic is the industry standard for Business Central manufacturing (formerly Dynamics NAV).
 Located in Germany, and specialization in schedule visualization for many years, Netronic is the best known scheduler product currently designed to work with Business Central.

 Netronic offers two levels of scheduling capability.
-Their Visual Production Scheduler makes use of the standard "out of the box" finite capacity capabilities of Business Central and provides a easy to use graphical view on top of that.
+Their Visual Production Scheduler makes use of the standard "out of the box" finite capacity capabilities of Business Central and provides an easy to use graphical view on top of that.

 Need some help?